parrt/cs601/projects/webmail.md

 <a href="movies/webmail/presentation.mov"><img align=top src="figures/bovet-inbox.png" width=280></a> <a href="movies/webmail/presentation.mov"><img src="figures/bovet-attach.png" width=280></a>
 </center>

 You will make an appointment to demo and do a code review with the instructor at the last release.
-You will not receive a formal grade for the first two releases, but I will comment on your project to give you an idea of where I think you are and whether you are on track.
+You will not receive a formal grade for the first "releases," but I will comment on your project to give you an idea of where I think you are and whether you are on track.
+You'll stand up in class and indicate how much of the project and which features you have completed approximately once a week.

-The overall project is scored as 100 points, but it is weighted more heavily than the other projects. *It is worth 30% of your overall grade.* Doing well on this project is critical to achieving a good grade in the class. *Some of the features are required to even pass the class.*
+The overall project is scored as 100 points, but it is weighted more heavily than the other projects. *It is worth 25% of your overall grade.* Doing well on this project is critical to achieving a good grade in the class. *Some of the features are required to even pass the class.*

 # Goals